 Now, try thinking about the idea of earning more than you spend.
-Is there are a limit to how much you can earn?
-If you truly expend your creativity, and think about possible side hustles, part-time jobs or other types of income, you will realize that there isn't a cap on how much you can earn.
-The implication, when you turn around the phrase, is that you can do more to seize control of your financial future.
-It may be a small change in the way you talk about your financial situation, but, for your money mindset, it can make a big difference.
+Is there a limit to how much you can earn?
+If you truly expand your creativity and think about possible side hustles, part-time jobs, or other types of income, you will realize that there isn't a cap on how much you can earn.
+When you turn around the phrase, the implication is that you can do more to seize control of your financial future.
+It may be a small change in the way you talk about your financial situation, but for your money mindset, it can make a big difference.

 You do need to be careful, though.
-Even though a mindset that allows you to think of money as something that you can earn can be a great help to your financial situation, you don't want to get too caught up in money as an end itself.
+Even though a mindset that allows you to think of money as something you can earn can greatly help your financial situation, you don't want to get too caught up in money as an end.
 While cultivating multiple streams of income can be a good way to ensure that you live within your means, becoming too focused on making money can encourage you to lose sight of other important people in your life.

 There needs to be some sort of balance between your earnings and the way you spend time with people who are important to you.
 Of course, you can figure out what you are doing with your time.
 Is your “time with family” really spent watching TV?